DTU-MLOPS-12/dtu_mlops_project/reports/README.md

 >
 > Answer:

 We managed to train our model in the cloud using Vertex AI.
-We did this by setting up a GitHub Actions workflow that automates the process of building and pushing our Docker image to Google Artifact Registry, and then starting a custom training job on Vertex AI.
+We did this by setting up a [GitHub Actions training workflow](https://github.com/DTU-MLOPS-12/dtu_mlops_project/actions/workflows/data_version_control.yml), that automates the process of building and pushing our Docker image to Google Artifact Registry, and then starting a custom training job on Vertex AI utilizing an Nvidia V100 GPU.

 First, we created a Dockerfile to containerize our training script.
 We then configured a GitHub Actions workflow to authenticate with Google Cloud using service account credentials stored in GitHub Secrets.
 The workflow builds the Docker image, pushes it to the Artifact Registry, and made a custom jobs in Vertex UI with a `gcloud` create command to start the training job on Vertex AI.